By Kevin Hagen

 Vice President, ESG Strategy

 Early last year we realised we would achieve the long range environmental, social and governance (ESG) goals we had announced in previous years.
 For example, in the case of our Science based Greenhouse goal we not only doubled the reduction, we did it six years early.
 Those achievements and the data to support them are represented in our new 2020 Annual Corporate Responsibility Report.

 As we got closer to those achievements, we knew we needed new, bolder goals.

 To kick off our new goal-setting process, we started with a double check of our most significant E, S & G issues - in the trade it’s called a “materiality assessment.”
 From the inside view, we learned a lot about our ESG impacts and measurements, as well as what we were capable of, which shifted our thinking and made us ready for more.

-We recognized that we needed to CLIMB HIGHER™ in several areas.
+We recognised that we needed to CLIMB HIGHER™ in several areas.
 For example:

 - Changes Industry expectations and regulatory shifts in secure data and information destruction meant that we needed to take a more proactive approach to Circular Economy solutions for customers and zero waste in our own operations.

 - The rapid growth of our Data Centre Business and its energy consumption meant that we needed strong steps for renewable energy, climate neutral operations and we had to make sure our construction was environmentally and socially responsible so we would be able to help our customers reach their goals.